 Jon: Oddly enough, I’ve got very little experience of recorded dialogue!
 Almost all the work I’ve done is either prose, or “graphic novel”-style dialogue bubbles, and I suspect all three are different in terms of their pacing and delivery.
 I generally think a lot about pace and length: our prose games try to be very snappy; ideally every paragraph has a joke or a moment of insight.
 And I’ve really enjoyed writing “paced dialogue” of Pendragon and Heaven’s Vault, where each dialogue line has to be short, but the way they stack together of chain can deliver some nice effects.

 I’d love to work with actors more, though; as a writer it’s a delight to have moments really brought to life.
 I’d just need them to patient with me while I work out what you can and can't actually *say.*

-Alex: I think the key thing is never to give an actor a result if you can avoid it — no “say the line faster.”
-Give them an organic reason to give the result — “Okay, you’ve just noticed that the house is a little bit on fire, and you really want to go find the fire extinguisher.”
+Alex: I think the key thing is never give an actor a result if you can avoid it — no “say the line faster.”
+Give them an organic reason to give the result — “Okay, you’ve just noticed that the house is a little bit on fire.”

 John Badham has an excellent book about directing actors called I’ll Be In My Trailer

 Jon: I did a day’s work on the film set of the movie The Imitation Game as a mathematics consultant, where I worked with Benedict Cumberbatch and Kiera Knightley teaching them some maths for a scene.
 It’s blink-or-you-miss-in in the final film, but what was really interesting for me was watching a professional actor trying to absorb “how a mathematician talks” as fast and as efficiently as possible.

 Alex: What is your favorite narrative delivery victory?
 What is a narrative delivery system you weren’t able to implement, what were you trying to do, why didn’t it work, and what were you able to do?